adamdturner/startup/README.md

 Startup - Here is a link to my startup application: [Startup](https://startup.adam260startup.click/)

-New User Registration -
+New User Registration - You can create a new user by typing in a username and a password.
+Any username/password combo will work when creating a new user, provided that the username is not already in use.
+You can test this by typing in a name and password and clicking create.
+Verify that you cannot create a new user with the same name by logging out and trying again with the same name and different password.

-Existing User Authentication -
+Existing User Authentication - Once a user has been created with a username and password, they may choose to logout of the application.
+If they want to log back in they must type in the same username and password combo.
+If they forget their password, there is no way to retrieve it or change it.

-Application Data Storage Using MongoDB -
+Application Data Storage Using MongoDB - there is a database.js file that connects to mongodb to store data.

-Stores and Retrieves Credentials in MongoDB -
+Stores and Retrieves Credentials in MongoDB - There is a collection of users used to store user information including usernames and their hashed passwords.

 Restrics Functionality Based Upon Authentication -